-Level 1 Quoted market prices in active markets for identical assets or liabilities; Level 2 Observable market-based inputs or unobservable inputs that are corroborated by market data; Level 3 Unobservable inputs that are not corroborated by market data.
+Level 1 Quoted market prices ın active markets tor identical assets c r liabiliti es;

+Level 2 Observable market-based inputs or unobservable inputs that are corroborated by market data;

+Level 3 Unobservable inputs that are not corroborated by market data.

-The following are the assets measured at fair value as of June 30, 2020:
+There were no assets measured at fair value as of June 30, 2021.